Red-Beard-The-Inquisitor/Drink-Minder/README.md

 If you received a unit directly from me, proceed to the Drink Minder setup.pdf instuctions located in this Repository.

-PLease note that OBS fucntions are beta a the moment and do not have setup instructions yet.
+Please note that OBS fucntions are beta a the moment and do not have setup instructions yet.

 Flashing new firmware (if needed or instructed to)